cout05/cout05/README.md

 I'm a BSIT student with a goal to be a Full-Stack Web Developer.

 🌱 I'm currently learning how to make Full Stack Websites.<br/>
-💼 I'm open to job opportunities and collaborations.
+💼 I'm open to job opportunities and collaborations

 ## Tools I used